Hedeland: Equestrian centre

 Hedehusgården Equestrian Centre is located at Brandhøjgårdsvej 2 in the northeastern corner of Hedeland.
 Hedehusgården is an old farmhouse which in 1892 was purchased by an engineer who wanted to extract gravel from its land.
 The equestrian club traces its roots back to 1946 but took over Hedehusgården in 1976.

 Vintage railway

-Hedeland Vintage Railway is a 5.2 km narrow gauge railway operated by the Danish Industrial Railway Society.
+Hedeland Vintage Railway (HVB), (IBK), (Hedeland veteran jernbane, Hedelands Veteranbaneda) is a 5.2 km narrow gauge railway operated by the Danish Industrial Railway Society.
 Built by members of the society, construction began in 1975 and the first short stretch was opened in 1977.
 It currently offers a 10 km return trip but plans exist to extend the railway all the way to Tune which will increase its length to 7 km.
 Service is both steam and diesel locomotives.
 Most of the tracks and rolling stock come from defunct industrial rail lines that were used for transporting sugar beets on the island of Lolland.

 Brandhøj Miniature Railway

-Brandhøj Miniature Railway covers 18,000 m² and has a total length of more than 1,200 metres.
+Brandhøj Miniature Railway (Brandhøj Banenda) covers 18,000 m2 and has a total length of more than 1,200 metres.
 Construction began in 1984.